paulecoyote/homebrew-paulecoyote/README-template.md

 homebrew-paulecoyote
 ====================

-Homebrew forumula that track the three different channels of release for the Google Dart Editor + SDK and Content Shell.  #dartlang #dart
+Homebrew formula that track the three different channels of release for the Google Dart Editor + SDK and Content Shell.  #dartlang #dart

 dart-editor
 ===========